 So you’ve decided you want to publish a book, but you’re not yet sure whether it’s feasible, or what will be involved.
 This brief guide will help you wrap your head around the process, and get a sense of where to begin.
-The good news is that you no longer need the approval of a big publishing company, and more and more authors are finding success with self book publishing.
+The good news is that you no longer need the approval of a big publishing company, and more and more authors are finding success with self-published books.
 The more challenging news is that you’ll need to do it right, and this can make the difference between simply getting your book out there, and finding real success.

 What Are Your Self Book Publishing Goals?